RyanFleck/Manuals/content/life/food.md

   needed.
 - Thaw the spinach ahead of time, or you'll need to work to slowly pull apart the frozen brick!

+# Meats

+## Chicken

+- Chickens are very easy to butcher yourself.

+### Chicken Wings

+- Use "shake n' bake" and toss in the oven at 450 for 20 + 20 + 10 minutes
+- Toss in sauce (before or after) and throw in an air fryer for 20 minutes